Flatterer (horse): Racing career

 Flatterer did not begin his racing career until he was a three-year-old in 1982, when he won four flat races from eighteen starts, this is where trainer Jonathan E. Sheppard decided "He simply wasn't quite fast enough to have any sort of breather in flat races, he had to go all out to keep up.
 We'd eventually lose him in claiming races.
 I thought jumping races might suit him just fine.".
 As a four-year-old, Flatterer was switched over to the world of steeplechasing and won six of his ten starts where he earned $93,064.
 In 1983, he was placed to compete for the Eclipse Award in the Colonial Cup, where he placed first, and continued winning for three more years after that in 1984, 1985, and 1986.
 In between these four years, Flatterer took his chance in other races.
 These races included the Temple Gwathmey in 1983 and 1985, Grand National 1983, New York Turf Writers Cup 1984, and placed first in all of these events.
-Later he was sent over seas to France where he placed second at the French Champion Hurdle in 1986 and later the next year also came in second during the English Champion Hurdle.
+Later he was sent overseas to France where he placed second at the French Champion Hurdle in 1986 and later the next year also came in second during the English Champion Hurdle.
 After these two races trainer Sheppard claimed “That was another remarkable effort.
 The two best races he ran might have been two of the few races he actually lost.
 They were superb efforts.
 On your own ground, doing your own thing against horses you run against at home, running in top-class races is difficult.
 To do it away from home, on unfamiliar ground and over unfamiliar fences is something special.”

 In 1987 at the age of eight, Flatterer competed in his final races.
 He had started in five, won two of them, came second in one, and also placed third in one.
 During this final stretch, he earned a total of $79,602.
 Over his entire steeplechasing career, Flatterer earned a grand total of $538,708 United States Dollars.